minor/transparify/README.md

 # Transparify

-Transparify provides real-time livestream fact-checking and emotional analysis for a more informed and transparent viewing experience.
+Transparify provides realtime livestream fact-checking and emotional analysis for a more informed and transparent viewing experience.

 Built in ~24 hours @ [Cal Hack's AI Hackathon](https://live.calhacks.io).
 Won $10k "Best Use of You.com's APIs" Grand Prize and an honorable mention from [Groq](https://groq.com).